 Digital rectal exam (DRE) is a test in which your provider inserts a lubricated, gloved finger into your rectum.
 This allows the provider to check the prostate for lumps or unusual areas.
 Most cancers cannot be felt with this type of exam, at least in the early stages.

-Imaging tests, such as an ultrasound or an MRI, are not accurate for screening prostate cancer.
+Imaging tests, such as an ultrasound or an MRI do not do an accurate job of screening for prostate cancer.

 Benefits and Risks of Screenings